 If you were asked to suggest only one of your songs for someone to hear, which would it be?

-If I were asked to suggest only one of my current song for someone to hear it would be “LD (Learning Disability).
+If I were asked to suggest only one of my current songs for someone to hear it would be “LD (Learning Disability).
 As an artist, I’m not scared to open about my Learning Disability because I have that since childhood and these challenges have made me stronger as a person.
 It gives me this drive to be motivated for what I love to do as my passion for making music on my genre in hip-hop/rap and that I learn differently from others but at the same time, I go on my own pace to focus on the craft and show that I follow my trends, not from others.
 My track is available on all of my music platforms.

 Canadian Beats is all about Canadian music, so who are your current favourite Canadian bands/ artists?

-As I am born and raised in Toronto, I have listened mainly in hip-hop/rap all my life from old and new school from different country and cities.
+As I am born and raised in Toronto, I have listened mainly to hip-hop/rap all my life from old and new schools from different countries and cities.
 At the same time, I do listen to other genres of music for my taste and to give a sense of ideas of how I can incorporate towards my music.
 I love music in general, to get myself going, relieving stress and being productive on the go.
 When it comes to music in Canada its growing day by day with the upcoming artist making it big from our nation and going internationally.
 Current favourite artists such as The Weeknd, Nav, Drake, Killy, Belly, Classified, Kardinal Offishall, Tory Lanez, Roy Wood, Nelly Furtado, Massari and others that come to mind when they impacted the style of music I listen to from Canada.

 I’m Jenna, and I am the founder and editor of Canadian Beats.
 I have had a strong love for Canadian music, which started many years ago.
 I have a passion for promoting these talented Canadian bands and artists, and that’s how Canadian Beats came to be.
 I am so proud of what it has become over the last few years, with many talented music lovers and writers coming together to spread the word of Canada’s music.